joao-gouveia/bookmark-launcher/README.md

 ## Commands

 #### Read all your bookmarks to the `bookmarks.json` file
-- `bml run-bml`
+- `bml run-save`

 #### Lauch bookmarks that exist in the `bookmarks.json` file
 - `bml <bookmark_name>`

 If the `<bookmark_name>` in the command is close to a saved bookmark, the bookmark will open.

-If you add a new bookmark and you want to be able to launch it from the terminal, you should run `bml run-bml` again.
+If you add a new bookmark and you want to be able to launch it from the terminal, you should run `bml run-save` again.

 ## Story
 When I started using Windows instead of a MacOS to program at my job, I missed a lot of things.
 One of those was Alfred, which I used all the time, specially to quickly open urls, either saved separatly or from my Google Bookmarks.